Originally posted on 05/06/20, content updated on 11/16/23

-Recently, in a single Stipulated Final Order, in conjunction with a negotiated global settlement on behalf of a multi-million dollar judgment-creditor involving third-party rights in real property in which the judgment-debtor held an interest (and a host of other pending and potential forthcoming creditor’s rights enforcement proceedings), counsel and unrepresented parties managed to take a pending Circuit Court case from the pre-trial stage of (requiring amending the Complaint and allowing/adding an arguably necessary party and service issues consequent thereto) to a final order of dismissal.
+If I’ve learned anything over my many years of legal practice, it’s not to under-estimate how much can be achieved in a single Final Order.
+Having had my eyes opened to the “mutually beneficial kitchen-sinking” concept, I have taken the challenge personally to test the limits of this time-saving, client-cost-saving practice.
+For instance, in conjunction with a negotiated global settlement on behalf of a multi-million dollar judgment-creditor involving third-party rights in real property in which the judgment-debtor held an interest (and a host of other pending and potential forthcoming creditor’s rights enforcement proceedings), counsel and unrepresented parties managed in a single order to take a pending Circuit Court case from and through a threshold pre-trial stage of amending the Complaint to allow and add an arguably necessary party (and resolving service issues consequent thereto) all the way to a final order of dismissal.

 With the cooperation of all but the judgment-debtor, counsel for all parties were able to consolidate into a single comprehensive order presented at a short and simple Motions Day docket presentation for the Court, a multi-party settlement of a pending post-judgment creditor’s rights complaint to sell the judgment-debtor’s real property asset.